osohq/oso/docs/getting-started/quickstart.rst

 oso helps developers build authorization into their applications.
 If you've never used oso before and want to see it in action, this guide is for you.
-We're going to walk through how to add authorization to a simple web server using oso.
+We're going to walk through how to use oso to add authorization to a simple web server.
 You'll be able to follow along by editing the sample application in the embedded IDE below, or you can view `the complete source code on GitHub <TODO LINK>`_.